-- Grades of "C" or above are required to enroll and progress.
+• Grades of "C" or above are required to enroll and progress.
 If two grades of "D" or below are earned in clinical courses the student will be dismissed from the Program.
-Program applicants who have received two nursing course grades of "D, F, or W" during two or more terms in another collegiate-level nursing program are ineligible for admission or enrollment unless Academic Fresh Start status has been granted by JSCC. - Students must be age 18 or older prior to beginning nursing courses and will be required to provide evidence through a health verification form which documents information that they are in good health, have received specified immunizations, and are free and immune from specified communicable diseases. - Students will be required to comply with other program-specific enrollment, continuation and progression requirements, including satisfactory completion of prerequisite courses, specific orientations, clinical trainings, drug screening and criminal background checks, and obtaining textbooks, immunizations and supplies for clinical training prior to enrolling in nursing courses.
+Program applicants who have earned two nursing clinical course grades of "D" or "F" during two or more terms in another collegiate-level nursing program are ineligible for admission or enrollment unless Academic Fresh Start status has been granted by JSCC.

+- · Academic requirements of the program include achievement of performance competencies in real-world clinical settings caring for hospitalized patients at affiliate partner facilities.
+Program affiliate partners have established several requirements before permitting students to participate in clinical experiences at their site.
+A clinical affiliate partner may determine not to allow your presence at their facility, which could result in an inability to successfully complete the requirements of this program.
+Clinical affiliate partners may also change or add requirements during a student's program enrollment.
+Individuals should know that clinical placement, as well as whether to admit an individual to a facility, are those of clinical partners and not the college.
+Students must be age 18 or older to participate in clinical and incur all costs related to clinical requirements.
+Transportation to and from clinical agencies is the responsibility of the student and travel outside of the Jackson area and/or on weekends or evenings may be required.
+Clinical affiliate partners require students adhere to their facility protocols and procedures, which may include additional immunizations, health screening/ monitoring, and masking to prevent transmission of infection. - Students are required to comply with program-specific enrollment and clinical placement requirements, including satisfactory completion of prerequisite courses, orientations and clinical trainings, health verification and immunizations documentation, drug screening and criminal background checks, AHA CPR certification, and obtaining textbooks, uniforms and specific supplies prior to enrolling in nursing courses.
 Students must attain specific academic and performance standards to progress in the Program and achieve a satisfactory score on a comprehensive exam to complete the Program.
 Details of these standards and requirements are available from the Nursing Office and are published in the Nursing Student Handbook, on reserve in the College library. - Background checks and drug screens may be required by the program clinical affiliate sites prior to beginning clinical training.
 Based on the results of these checks, a clinical training site may determine to not allow your presence at their facility.
 This could result in your inability to successfully complete the requirements of this program.
 Clinical Agency placement requirements must be met.
 Additionally, a criminal background and some other background check findings may preclude licensure or employment in nursing.
 More information is available from the Nursing Program.